Australian Opal Centre

-The Australian Opal Centre is an extraordinary national museum being developed in Lightning Ridge, New South Wales, Australia, to preserve, display and research the greatest ever public collection of Australian opal, opalised fossils and the colourful history and heritage of the Australian opal fields.
+The Australian Opal Centre is an extraordinary national museum being developed in the outback opal mining town of Lightning Ridge, New South Wales to preserve, display and research the greatest ever public collection of Australian opal, opalised fossils and the colourful history and heritage of the Australian opal fields.

 The Centre participates and takes a leading role in local and – increasingly – regional or national tourism, heritage, opal and community development projects.
-It runs public events for residents and visitors and is developing education and learning programs.
+It runs public events for residents and visitors, an annual fossil dig, as well as education, learning and cultural programs.

-In 2008, The Centre’s refurbished showroom in Lightning Ridge was opened to the public by Her Excellency Professor Marie Bashir, Governor of NSW and acting Governor General of Australia.
 The showroom showcases some of the Centre’s collection of opalised fossils, provides information about opal and opal mining, displays information about the exciting plans for the future Australian Opal Centre and contains a small shop, from which all proceeds go to the Australian Opal Centre.
-LROFC Inc is a not-for-profit organisation established to develop and manage the Centre, supported by Walgett Shire Council.
-To find out how you can become involved with the Australian Opal Centre, please clickÂ here, or please enjoy browsing through our web site to learn more about opal, opalised fossils, opal mining, the Australian Opal Centre building, Lightning Ridge and more.